Acts 14

 Acts 14:26-28Back to Antioch and the Report

-26And thence sailed to Antioch, from whence they had been recommended to the grace of the Lord for the work which they fulfilled.
+26And thence sailed to Antioch, from whence they had been recommended to the grace of God for the work which they fulfilled.
 27And when they were come, and had gathered the church together, they rehearsed all that God had done with them, and how he had opened the door of faith unto the Gentiles.
 28And there they abode long time with the disciples.